waikato-datamining/image-dataset-converter/plugins/check-duplicate-filenames.md

   -N LOGGER_NAME, --logger_name LOGGER_NAME
-                        The custom name to use for the logger, uses the plugin name by default (default: None)
+                        The custom name to use for the logger, uses the plugin name by default (default: None) -a {ignore,warn,drop,error}, --action {ignore,warn,drop,error}
+                        The action to perform when encountering a duplicate file name (default: error)
 ```